satellite-image-deep-learning/software/README.md

 * [tms2geotiff](https://github.com/gumblex/tms2geotiff) -> Download tiles from Tile Map Server (online maps) and make a large geo-referenced image
 * [s2-chips](https://github.com/tharlestsa/s2-chips) -> efficiently extracts satellite imagery chips from Sentinel-2 datasets based on given geo-coordinates from a GeoJSON file.
 Uses Ray for parallel processing

-# Image chipping/tiling & merging
+# Image chipping/tiling & merging predictions
-Since raw images can be very large, it is usually necessary to chip/tile them into smaller images before annotation & training
+Due to the large size of raw images, it is often necessary to chip or tile them into smaller patches before annotation and training.
+Similarly, models typically make predictions on these smaller patches, and it is essential to merge these predictions to reconstruct the full-sized image accurately.
 * [image_slicer](https://github.com/samdobson/image_slicer) -> Split images into tiles.
 Join the tiles back together
 * [tiler by nuno-faria](https://github.com/nuno-faria/tiler) -> split images into tiles and merge tiles into a large image
 * [tiler by the-lay](https://github.com/the-lay/tiler) -> N-dimensional NumPy array tiling and merging with overlapping, padding and tapering